Lwa3000/Portfolio/README.md

 # 02_UD_Portfolio
 My portfolio of work 201708

-App1_Dictionary: a python command line app that outputs the definition of a word you enter.
+1) App1_Dictionary: a python command line app that outputs the definition of a word you enter.

-App_weather_api: Connects to a weather website api and checks the weather to see if you need to bring an umbrella out today.
+2) App_weather_api: Connects to a weather website api and checks the weather to see if you need t2)o bring an umbrella out today.

-app_physiology_card_game: A buzzfeed game that helps you learn human physiology.
+3) app_physiology_card_game: A buzzfeed game that helps you learn human physiology.